zanata/zanata-mt/README.md

 # Build and run

 ## DEV mode
 DEV mode is enabled by default.
-The service will not use MS backend in this mode but will return string with prefix 'translated'
+The service will not use MS backend in this mode but will return string with prefix 'translated'. **ZANATA_MT_AZURE_KEY**

 Run:
 - Build: `mvn clean package docker:build` (This will build a docker image named zanataMT)